 Looking for a great Free Christmas Card SVG?
 This Glitter & Sequin Shaker Card (with matching gift tag) is a free download and comes with a complete project how to!

 Note: This Free Christmas Card SVG was originally part of a bundle which is no longer available.
-You can still grab the SVG files for free through my shop.
+You can still grab the SVG files for free using the form at the bottom of this post.

 Ready to create your own cards?
 Here’s what you will need: